Eileen Gu: Navigating two cultures, judged by both of them | WTOP News

 And a third: She was way too young to have made the decision to “abandon” the United States for China, where a single misstep could lead a repressive government to restrict her movement or her speech.

+For her part, the 18-year-old athlete has said she wants to inspire girls in China, where there are few female role models in sports.

 The frenzy to “explain” Gu’s choice reflects biases and misunderstandings in the United States about Asian American identity.
-The stories about Eileen Gu are as much about the people telling them as they are about the athlete herself.

-For her part, the 18-year-old athlete has said repeatedly that she was raised by two strong women — her mother and maternal grandmother — and she wanted to inspire girls in China, where there are few female role models in sports.

 “What she represents is a new trend,” says Yinan He, an associate professor of international relations at Lehigh University in Bethlehem, Pennsylvania, “simply because China has become so wealthy and powerful and attractive and generating opportunities not available to immigrants here.”